littleboycoding/solana-test-validator-js/README.md

 # solana-test-validator-js

-## This documentation is outdated, Rewrting in progress 🚧
+## This documentation written for @0.1, for @0.2 rewrting is in progress 🚧

 Spin-up solana-test-validator instance in JavaScript, intended to be use with test framework.